Koh Phi Phi

 - King Cruiser Wreck – One of the best dive sites off Ko Phi Phi is the King Cruiser wreck.
 The passenger ship sunk in 1997 when it hit the Anemone reef.
 This site is packed with fish including clown fish, tuna and barracuda, not to mention the sea anemones that cling to every surface of the reef.
 Keep an eye out for the occasional leopard shark.

-- Maya Bay – Made famous for its starring role in the Leonardo DiCaprio film, The Beach.
-Maya Bay is on Koh Phi Leh and is usually included with all the island/snorkeling trips you see advertised.
+- Snorkel in Maya Bay – Made famous for its starring role in the Leonardo DiCaprio film, The Beach, Maya Bay is on Koh Phi Leh and is usually included with all the island/snorkeling trips you see advertised.
 For those who want to see the place without lots of boats and people, you can spend a night on the island.
 It’s a far better way to experience the seclusion of this place.

-- Hin Muang – This diving site boasts the highest vertical wall in Thailand at 60 meters.
+- Dive at Hin Muang – This diving site boasts the highest vertical wall in Thailand at 60 meters.
 Leopard sharks, whale sharks, manta rays and reef sharks patrol the depths at the site but its crowning glory is the huge purple rock.

-- Monkey Beach - Monkey Beach is one of the most beautiful beaches in Thailand, nevermind Koh Phi Phi.
+- Hang out on Monkey Beach - Monkey Beach is one of the most beautiful beaches in Thailand, nevermind Koh Phi Phi.
 Powder white sands and excellent diving makes this a popular spot but one of the coolest things about it is the monkeys that come down to the beach.
 They’re pretty tame and you can feed them!

-- Bamboo Island – For a less crowded alternative to Maya Bay, consider a trip to the uninhabited Bamboo Island.
+- Visit Bamboo Island – For a less crowded alternative to Maya Bay, consider a trip to the uninhabited Bamboo Island.
 The island lies 13 kilometers from Ko Phi Phi and is home to the coral garden Hin Klang.
-The Island is part of a National Marine Park so you’ll have to pay the 200B entrance fee, but it’s worth it for the secluded snorkeling, sunbathing and exploring you can do here.
+The Island is part of a National Marine Park so you’ll have to pay the $6 USD entrance fee, but it’s worth it for the secluded snorkeling, sunbathing and exploring you can do here.

 - Deep Sea Fishing – One of the more expensive activities you can do off the coast of Koh Phi Phi is deep sea fishing.
-At 2500B for 8 hours, it is pricey but for that you’ll get the chance to fish for tuna, barracuda, dorado, king mackerel and sailfish.
+At $78 for eight hours, it is pricey but for that you’ll get the chance to fish for tuna, barracuda, dorado, king mackerel and sailfish.
 For an added twist, night fishing is a great way to experience the nocturnal life of the waters surrounding the islands.